Transitioning a City Website Platform

 Top accessed services stayed on the homepage and less accessed but equity-focused services were placed in secondary landing pages

-I described the content strategy, analytics, and design of different elements in a Web Standards Guidebook, compiled in collaboration between my team and the Proof of Concept team.
-Two years later, this document continues to guide the team in the continued development of the website towards the long term vision.
+I documented the content strategy, analytics, and design elements in a Web Standards Guidebook, compiled with the Proof of Concept team.
+Two years later, it still guides ongoing development.

 Impact